bbugyi200/zorg/README.md

 subcommands:
   {action,edit,template}
-    action              Used to interface with an editor via an action protocol.
-    edit                Generate new day logs from templates and open the main day log in your system's editor.
+    action              Used to interface with vim via an action protocol. edit                Generate new day logs from templates and open the main day log in your system's editor.
 This is the default subcommand.